 Even though you have listed your inherited property for sale, you still have to pay for its utility bills like electric, water, cable, and trash removal.
 If the house has an outstanding mortgage, you still have to pay for it on time, too, since you are the new owner.

 Efforts to keep the property in great condition also demand some expenses that can affect your income.

 For all these fees, including the mortgage, ask the help of your fellow inheritor to lighten the financial burden.
 After all, the ownership of the property is divided among you.

 When selling with a realtor, before the inherited house is sold, a professional home inspector will visit your inherited home to look for potential problems like cracked foundations, leaking roofs, rotting structures, leaking or broken pipes, etc.

 You may opt for a pre-listing inspection so you can make repairs before it becomes visible to the market.

 This is highly recommended as opposed to letting the buyer hire an inspector and discover that the house needs a lot of repairs.
-This may put them off, or they’ll try to buy your inherited property in Washington for a much lower price.
+This may put them off, or they'll try to buy your inherited property for a much lower price.